pg-support/supt-km/docs/4. Processes/e. Amazon/Amazon Support SOPs.md

 ### Returning Defective Products

 #### Technical issues/Dead on Arrival
-- For technical issues/troubleshooting, it's best to advise customers to contact our official support team for further assistance on Zendesk.
+- For technical issues/troubleshooting, it's best to advise customers to contact our official support team for further assistance on Zendesk:

+	Dear Customer,
+	Thank you for contacting us.
+I'm truly sorry about the issue you're facing.
+To resolve this promptly, could you please contact our official tech support?
+They'll promptly assist in troubleshooting.
+Should the unit be confirmed as defective, we'll promptly provide a return label for you to send it back, and arrange the refund or replacement you require.
+	Your cooperation in resolving this matter is highly appreciated.
+Wishing you a fantastic day ahead!

 - Follow the troubleshooting guides and the DOA/RMA process.
   [[DOA (US)]] [[DOA (Non-US)]] [[RMA (US)]] [[RMA (Non-US)]]